Rukmini-Meda/Rukmini-Meda/README.md

 ### About me 👩

 I am an undergraduate student at Indian Institute of Information Technology, Sri City.
-I work on web and android development projects.
+I work on web and flutter development projects.
 I ❤ contributing to open source.

 <!--